Rikitick/VKBot/README.md

 If you can't compile file "VKBot.cpp" straightaway, you will need to compile file "usingCURL.cpp" for compile file "VKBot.cpp" next.
+Don't forget to download a library "curl" :)